 While tipping and gratuities are not compulsory on your African safari, they are always appreciated.
 Ask your African Safari Expert for details on tipping, check out our country-specific travel advice pages, or simply ask your lodge manager or host on arrival.

 - How to tip on safari: see our guide.

 Packing for Africa depends on where you're going as well as what time of the year you're travelling.

-If you're going on safari, it's wise to pack decent walking shoes, light or neutral coloured clothing (not white) and a warm top or jacket for the evenings.
-A sunhat is vital, as are sunglasses, binoculars, a camera, spare batteries or a charger, insect repellent, sunscreen and malaria prophylactics if necessary.
+If you're going on safari, it's wise to pack decent walking shoes, light or neutral coloured clothing, and a warm top or jacket for the evenings.
+A sunhat is vital, as are sunglasses, binoculars, a camera, spare batteries or a charger, insect repellent, sunscreen and malaria prophylactics (if you’re travelling to a malaria area).
 An international plug, small daypack and personal water bottle are also recommended.

-You may also need several items of warm clothing if you're on a winter safari in places like Botswana and Namibia as night time temperatures can dip below freezing.
-Conversely, if you're heading off on a beach holiday then we recommend you bring along a bathing suit, sarong, wide-brimmed hat and flip-flops.
+You may also need several items of warm clothing as night time temperatures can dip dramatically – especially if you’re visiting during the cooler months.
+If you're heading off on a beach holiday, we recommend you bring along a bathing suit, beach cover-up, wide-brimmed hat and flip-flops.

-It is essential to ensure you have the right paperwork in place before flying to Africa.
-Generally all passports need to have a number of blank pages available while visa specifications differ depending on nationality and destination.
+It’s essential to ensure you have the right paperwork in place before flying to Africa.
+Visa specifications will depend on your nationality and destination, but all passports need to have a number of blank pages available.
 Note that visa regulations can sometimes change without much warning.

-We recommend contacting the relevant authorities in good time or simply chat to your African Safari Expert before you go - they'll have all the answers.
+We recommend contacting the relevant authorities in good time or simply chat to your Africa Safari Expert before you go.